agile-ts/documentation/docs/packages/core/features/agile-instance/Methods.md

 ## `hasStorage()`

 Checks if AgileTs has any registered [Storage](../storage/Introduction.md).
-If AgileTs couldn't find any Storage, we aren't able to use the `.persist()` functionality in any Agile Sub Instance.
+If AgileTs couldn't find any Storage, the `.persist()` method can not store any value permanently.

 ### 📄 Return